 Clinton avoids email controversy at women’s event

-NEW YORK (AP) — Hillary Rodham Clinton steered clear Monday of a controversy involving her use of a private email account at the State Department, bringing attention instead to a new report on the progress of women and girls around the globe.
+NEW YORK (AP) — Hillary Rodham Clinton on Monday ignored the growing controversy around her use of a private email account while at the U.S. State Department, even as a second Democratic senator urged her to address the issue.

 Clinton is considered the leading contender for the Democratic Party’s 2016 presidential nomination but hasn’t entered the race yet.
 Among the possible Republican candidates are former Florida Gov. Jeb Bush, Wisconsin Gov. Scott Walker and New Jersey Gov. Chris Christie.

-Clinton has faced scrutiny over whether she fully complied with federal laws requiring government officials to preserve written communications involving official business.
-Democrats have defended her but Sen. Dianne Feinstein, a prominent Democrat, urged Clinton on Sunday to offer a more detailed explanation.
-“From this point on, the silence is going to hurt her,” Feinstein said.
+Clinton is under scrutiny over whether she fully complied with federal laws requiring government officials to preserve written communications involving official business.
+Democrats have defended her, but Democratic Sen. Dianne Feinstein of California has urged Clinton to offer a detailed explanation.